Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Introduction

 It is generally believed that almost all the astronomical black holes have spin.
 So it is worth to study the particular properties for the rotating black hole, which will provide us opportunities to test the nature of GB gravity by using astronomical observations, especially the observations of M87* by the EHT Collaboration.
-In this paper, we mainly focus on studying the shadow cast by the GB black hole, and constraining the GB coupling parameter.
+In this paper, we mainly focus on studying the shadow cast by the GB black hole, and constraining the metric parameter $\alpha$.
 So we first generalize the black hole to a rotating one by using the Newman-Janis (NJ) algorithm~\cite{Janis}.
-Although it was found in Ref.~\cite{Hansen} that the NJ trick is not generally applicable in higher curvature theories, the solution might describe a black hole with matter fields such as the fluids~\cite{Azregainou}.
-Therefore, it is worth to study the rotating black hole in this GB gravity.
-Then, by modeling M87* with this rotating GB black hole, we constraint the GB coupling parameter via the observations of EHT Collaboration.
-The result reveals that negative GB coupling parameter is more favored.
+Although it was found in Ref.~\cite{Hansen} that the NJ trick is not generally applicable in higher curvature theories in a vacuum, the solution might describe a black hole with matter fields such as the fluids~\cite{Azregainou}.
+For this generalized GB gravity, since there are no the explicit field equations, the NJ algorithm provides us with a reasonable first step towards the construction of a rotating black hole solution.
+This will also help us further understanding the nature of the gravity.
+On the other hand, this black hole solution can be viewed as a modified Kerr black hole.
+In particular, it is worth to point out that the nonrotating black hole solution is the same as Refs. \cite{caicao,cai3} in the conformal anomaly gravity.
+So this solution can also be treated as a generalization in modified gravities.
+It provides us with a potential test of the supermassive black holes located at the center of galaxies in other relevant gravity theories.
+Then, by modeling M87* with this rotating black hole, we constrain the metric parameter $\alpha$ via the observations of EHT Collaboration.
+The result reveals that negative parameter is more favored.
 Another study on the shadow in Eeinstein-dilaton-Gauss-Bonnet black holes can be found in Ref. \cite{Cunhah}.